Cognigy/Documentation/docs/en/docs/voicegateway/webapp/speech-services.md

 5. In the **Name** field, specify a unique name for your provider.
 You need to reuse this name in the Node configuration.
 6. From the **Account** list, select a specific account or leave the **All accounts** value if you want that custom speech provider will be available for all available accounts.
 7. In the **Label** field, create a label only if you need to create multiple speech services from the same vendor.
 Then, use the label in your [application](applications.md#add-additional-tts-and-stt-vendor) to specify which service to use.
 8. Activate the **Use for text-to-speech** setting to use this provider as a TTS vendor.
-Enter the TTS HTTP URL that you get from your TTS vendor.
+Enter the TTS HTTP URL of the server where your custom vendor is deployed.
 9. Activate the **Use for speech-to-text** setting to use this provider as an STT vendor.
-Enter the STT websocket URL that you get from your TTS vendor.
+Enter the STT websocket URL of the server where your custom vendor is deployed.
 10. In the **Authentication Token** field, enter the key that you get from your TTS or STT vendor to set up a connection.
 11. Click **Save**.